djaodjin/djaodjin-rules/README.md

 Release Notes
 =============

-0.2.5
+0.2.6

-  * changes PUT to POST to generate new key
+  * fixes update to rules order after update
-  * extends Vue with configuration constants
+  * adds authentication field to engagement api
-  * introduces compatibility with Django3
+  * fixes `check_matched` to return a string instead of an `HttpResponse`

 [previous release notes](changelog)